Quetzal-framework/quetzal-CoaTL/docs/2-abstract.md

 This page gives an overview of the features available in the library.

 Please refer to the [Tutorials](tutorials) section for more detals on how to use them.
+If proper documentation does not exist yet, or lacks of clarity, please [open an issue](https://github.com/Quetzal-framework/quetzal-CoaTL/issues).

 ## Input/Output

-Quetzal-CoaTL defines functions and classes to help reading (parsers) and writing (generators) data structures of general importance for coalescence problems:
+Quetzal-CoaTL provides a set of functions and classes that facilitate the reading of data structures (using parsers) and the writing of data structures (using generators) that are crucial for addressing coalescence problems.

 - Newick tree format
 - Extended Newick network format
 - Raster datasets
+- Spatial points
 - Genetic datasets
-- Spatial points

 ## Algorithms